2016 Hurghada attack

-On 8 January 2016, two suspected militants, armed with a melee weapon and a signal flare, allegedly arrived by sea and stormed the Bella Vista Hotel in the Red Sea city of Hurghada, Egypt, stabbing two foreign tourists from Austria and one from Sweden.
-(Early reports incorrectly stated that the victims were one German and one Danish national.)
+On 8 January 2016, two suspected Islamic State members, armed with a melee weapon and a signal flare, allegedly arrived by sea and stormed the Bella Vista Hotel in the Red Sea city of Hurghada, Egypt, stabbing two foreign tourists from Austria and one from Sweden.
 One of the attackers, 21-year-old student Mohammed Hassan Mohammed Mahfouz, was killed by police as he tried to take a woman hostage.
 The other attacker was injured.
 The Islamic State of Iraq and the Levant claimed responsibility.

 Attack

 An Egyptian court found that the attack was incited by a Syria-based operative of the Islamic State who was in contact with the perpetrators.

 According to The Independent, both attackers carried knives and pellet guns.
 According to Al Jazeera, they carried "a gun, a knife and a suicide belt."

 All roads into and out of Hurghada were closed as Egyptian security searched for additional attackers.
 According to BBC security analyst Frank Gardner, the ISIS goal in inciting such attacks is to undermine crucial support tourism provides to the Egyptian economy.